-STRATEGIC OBJECTIVE KEY AIMS TARGET ACTIVITY

-GOVERN

-Having robust arrangements and executive support to ensure anti-fraud, bribery and corruption measures are embedded throughout the organisation The Council has a counter fraud framework of policies and procedures which show its commitment to fraud prevention and detection.
+STRATEGIC OBJECTIVE KEY AIMS TARGET ACTIVITY GOVERN Having robust arrangements and executive support to ensure anti-fraud, bribery and corruption measures are embedded throughout the organisation The Council has a counter fraud framework of policies and procedures which show its commitment to fraud prevention and detection.
 An annual review of the following key documents which form the Council's Counter Fraud Policy Framework will be undertaken: Corporate Anti-Fraud and Corruption Policy and Strategy; Anti-Bribery Policy; Prosecutions Policy; Corporate Fraud Response Plan; Confidential Reporting (Whistleblowing) Policy; Anti-Money Laundering Policy The reviews will ensure that the documents are updated with any legislative or regulatory changes.

-ACKNOWLEDGE

-Accessing and understanding fraud risks Fraud and corruption risks are considered as business risks and are managed as part of the organisation's risk management process.
+ACKNOWLEDGE Accessing and understanding fraud risks Fraud and corruption risks are considered as business risks and are managed as part of the organisation's risk management process.
 The CAFT will provide advice, knowledge and support to management in assessing fraud risks.
-A Fraud Risk Vulnerability Questionnaire (FRVQ) has been developed with useful prompts to ensure fraud risk is both fully understood and considered by senior managers.
+A Fraud Risk Assessment (FRA) has been developed with useful prompts to ensure fraud risk is both fully understood and considered by senior managers.
 The document includes a broad checklist of potential fraud, corruption and bribery risk areas.
 These have been filtered to cover all Business Units and Service Areas.
-Management's consideration of fraud risk issues will contribute to the following: Raising awareness for the Annual Governance Statement process; Contribute to the corporate risk management process and wider governance assurance framework; Influence HR and IT use policy and guidance reviews; Influence Financial procedures reviews; Assist in Internal Audit work planning for proactive anti-fraud work.
+Each fraud risk is 'scored' which then generates an overall score and a visual indication of the relevant level of fraud risk.
+Management's consideration of fraud risk issues will contribute to the following:- Raising awareness for the Annual Governance Statement process; Contribute to the corporate risk management process and wider.
+Contribute to the corporate risk management process and wider governance assurance framework; Influence HR and IT use policy and guidance reviews; Influence Financial procedures reviews; Assist in Internal Audit work planning for proactive anti-fraud work.